minyk/dcos-etcd/README.md

 * ETCD Docker image is static: `quay.io/coreos/etcd:v3.2`
 * ETCD node count is static: `3`
 * Scheduler does not provide cli extension.
-* Scheduler does not provide endpoint to etcd.
-You can find etcd at `etcd-0-node.<framework-name>.autoip.dcos.thisdcos.directory`.
+* ~~Scheduler does not provide endpoint to etcd.
+You can find etcd at `etcd-0-node.<framework-name>.autoip.dcos.thisdcos.directory`.~~
+* Scheduler does not provide a way to configure etcd servers.